How to Apply

 - Any external examination certificates earned

-International Students Defined: You are considered an international student if you are currently in an F-1 or J-1 non-immigrant status, will need to change your status to F-1 or J-1, or will need an F-1 or J-1 visa in order to study at BCC.
+International Students Defined: You are considered an international student if you are currently in an F-1 non-immigrant status, will need to change your status to F-1, or will need an F-1 visa in order to study at BCC.
 Students educated outside the United States should refer to the Students Educated Abroad section for additional information and requirements.

 Office of International Student Services (OISS)

 Follow through.
 Complete your application by submitting all supporting documents to CUNY.
 When mailing your completed documents, try to mail them all together.